 Moreover, you can change the color, spacing and other settings for all the sections and elements on your pages including the header and the footer.

 Teachable also has a drag-and-drop page builder that can be used to create pages on your website.
-The page builder is easy to use and it also has pre-built sections that you can add to your pages.
+The page builder is super easy to use and it also has pre-built sections that you can add to your pages.